 Why go: Mixing equal parts heaven and hell—pink toile wallpaper, devilish wolf sculpture—Kindred serves divine vegan dishes such as char-grilled seitan skewers and battered hearts of palm tacos alongside exquisite cocktails blackened with activated charcoal and served on pentagram coasters.
 A trip to the bathroom yields a virtual art gallery of malevolent dudes and their cats.

-What is it: This lively upscale restaurant from a Top Chef regular is the centerpiece of San Diego’s food and drink-obsessed Little Italy.
+What is it: This lively upscale restaurant is the centerpiece of San Diego’s food and drink-obsessed Little Italy.

-Why go: The airy dining room here continues to be packed out by locals, thanks to chef Richard Blais’ continually shifting, inventive menu.
+Why go: The airy dining room here continues to be packed out by locals, thanks to chef Anthony Wells' continually shifting, inventive menu.
 We're talking delicious small plates and culinary-inspired cocktails.
-Recent standouts include a spicy tuna hand roll wrapped in shiso, carne cruda asada—a clever Mexican take on steak tartare—and Filthy Rich cocktail with foie-gras fat-washed Japanese whiskey, Sauternes and sea salt.
+Recent standouts include a spicy tuna hand roll wrapped in shiso, carne cruda asada—a clever Mexican take on steak tartare—and the One in a Melon cocktail with mezcal, watermelon, lime and housemade Tajin.

 What is it: Spirited, eye-candy space bustles with cocktails and bold, wood-fired dishes.